 Yes, feed your Pomeranian puppy baby carrots and celery as they also help keep his breath smelling good.
 But don’t add dip as that may cause problems with his digestion

 Small puppies should eat spinach as it contains iron and various cancer-fighting properties.
 Then there are green beans, a superfood that contains plenty of vitamins and lots of calcium and fiber.

 Broccoli is highly nutritious as long as you don’t feed your Pom too much because that can cause harm.
 Broccoli, Brussel sprouts and a few others contain isothiocyanate.
-In large amounts, your pet can experience gastrointestinal problems for your beloved pet, leading to excessive gas and diarrhea, or constipation, then leading to dehydration which is very dangerous for such a small dog.
+In large amounts, your Pomeranian can experience gastrointestinal problems for your dog, leading to excessive gas and diarrhea, or constipation, then leading to dehydration which is very dangerous for such a small dog.

-You could include some of the better options in a routine meal plan.
+You could include some of the better options in a routine Pomeranian meal plan.
 There are numerous dog food brands that are largely “fillers” – useless, cheap ingredients that help make the companies a lot more profit while not providing any benefit for the dogs.
 Adding vegetables to these commerical dog foods will increase the nutritional value.